-My name is Paul, I live in the North of England and I work for UPS and have done for the last 20 years but I hope I’m not for the next 20, I’m sure like many of us here would like to be working in the industry they love the most - Music.
+My name is Paul, I live in the north east of England and I work for a parcel delivery company and have done for the last 20 years but like many of us here would rather be working in the industry they love the most - Music.

 2/ Is This Something You Always Wanted To Do?
 What Do You Enjoy About It?

 Creating playlists and sharing music is something I’ve done all my life it’s just a different process now with the tools of social media to get the music to not just friends but everyone and anyone right across the world.